 Aside from aggressive agendas and media machines, somewhere over this LGBT rainbow, or perhaps at the end of it, is the desire of men and women to find themselves.
 That self-knowledge, that sense of identity, is the pot of gold we all long to find!
 As St. John Paul II wrote in his first encyclical, Redemptor Hominis, “In this creative restlessness beats and pulsates what is most deeply human – the search for truth, the insatiable need for the good, hunger for freedom, nostalgia for the beautiful.”
 (RH, 18)

 This restlessness has never been so apparent as it is today.
-The labels under the LGBT rainbow, according to gay activist, Dan Savage, are ever expanding.
-Earlier this month on the Late Show hosted by Stephen Colbert, Savage mentioned Queer, Questioning, Intersex, Asexual, and Two Spirit to mention a few.
-Colbert remarked “Maybe there should be one overarching word we could use, like human…?”
+The labels under the LGBT rainbow, according to gay activist Dan Savage, are ever expanding.
+Once on The Late Show hosted by Stephen Colbert, Savage mentioned Queer, Questioning, Intersex, Asexual, and Two Spirit to mention a few.
+Colbert remarked: “Maybe there should be one overarching word we could use, like human…?”

-For our brothers and sisters struggling with their sexual identity, for every man and woman, wrestling with the gift and mystery of being human, for the young awash as they are in this amorphous cloud of gender fluidity, let us recall the words of our Holy Father: “Man must reconcile himself to his natural greatness.
+For our brothers and sisters struggling with their sexual identity, for every man and woman, wrestling with the gift and mystery of being human, for the young awash as they are in this amorphous cloud of gender fluidity, let us recall the words of St. John Paul II: “Man must reconcile himself to his natural greatness.
 But precisely when he so deeply enters into the order of nature, when he immerses himself, as it were, in the vehement processes of nature, he cannot forget that he is a person.
 Instinct alone will not solve anything in him, for everything appeals to his ‘interiority,’ to reason and responsibility.
 What appeals to him in a particular way is this love that stands at the cradle of the coming to be of human kind.
 Responsibility for love… is bound most closely with responsibility for procreation.
 Therefore, by no means can love be separated from parenthood, the readiness for which constitutes a necessary condition of love.”
-(St. John Paul II, Love and Responsibility)
+(Love and Responsibility)

 On this side of Heaven, we all suffer from a lack, a deficiency, a “less than” that we wish were much more.
 The LGBT rainbow reveals this incompleteness.
 It has only six colors, whereas the natural occurrence of a rainbow in nature reveals seven.
 Seven is a number in Scripture symbolizing wholeness, restoration and regeneration; it’s the number of perfection.
 We all long for this wholeness, this sense of completeness.
 If we listen to God’s creative Spirit, which is always present, always hovering over the abyss of our longings, then somewhere over the rainbow, where skies are blue, our true identity and final destiny will become clear.